 It is likely that you have already watched or know a movie, series or character of the Tokusatsu genre.
-In the past, the genre involved any type of film production that made use of many special effects.
+In the past, the genre involved any type of film production that made use of a lot of special effects.

-But, nowadays it is more recognized through films and series of super heroes produced in Japan.
-Always with a lot of special effect, Martial arts, super powers, armor, giant robots and much more.
+But, it is currently more recognized through the superhero movies and series produced in Japan.
+Always with a lot of special effects, martial arts, super powers, armor, giant robots and much more.
 Series like Godzilla and Super Sentai are considered Tokusatsu.

 The History of Tokusatsu

-It all started in 1954, when the first production of the genre, the film Gojira, was produced, known worldwide by Godzilla.
-The film became one of the greatest hits of the time and a worldwide symbol to this day.
-The following productions followed the film’s popularity and imitated the model of giant monsters, known as Kaijus.
+It all started in 1954, when the first production of the genre was produced, the movie Gojira, known to the world as Godzilla.
+The film became one of the biggest hits of the time and a worldwide symbol to this day.
+Subsequent productions followed the film's popularity and imitated the model of giant monsters known as Kaijus.

-The first superhero actually came only in 1958, called Guekkou Kame, who also became a big hit at the time.
-Such work opened the door to other series of heroes like 7-Color Mask of 1959 and National Kid of 1960.
+The first real superhero came only in 1958, called Guekkou Kame, which also became a big hit at the time.
+This work opened the door to other series of heroes such as 1959's 7-Color Mask and 1960's National Kid.

-It was after these that the most striking features like heroes or groups of heroes, armaments, machinery, costumes became trademarks of the Tokusatsu.
-It is believed that all this was a response to the increase in the disclosure of foreign heroes such as Superman, Captain America among others in Japanese territory.
+It was after these that the most striking features such as heroes or groups of heroes, weapons, machinery, costumes became Tokusatsu's trademarks.
+It is believed that all this was a response to the increase in disclosures of foreign heroes such as Superman, Captain America and others in Japanese territory.

-In 1995, a Japanese director named Eiji Tsuburaya founds his own production company, Tusuburaya Procuctions, and launches his first TV series, Utra Q. And the very next year he creates one of the best-known characters in the genre, Ultraman.
+In 1995, a Japanese director named Eiji Tsuburaya founded his own production company, Tusuburaya Procuctions, and launched his first TV series, Utra Q. In the following year, he created one of the best-known characters of the genre, Ultraman.
 The series of this character had 39 episodes, and ended up becoming a symbol of tokusatsu and Japan.
-In 1967, another great success emerged, Ultraseven, which had better effects than its predecessor and a more mature and well-made plot.
+In 1967, another great success appeared, Ultraseven, which had better effects than its predecessor and a more adult and well-made plot.

-But competitor TOEI launches in the same year the Giant Robo series, which has also become very popular.
-Also produced is the first TV series of its kind in color, Masked Ninja Red Shadow.
+But the competitor TOEI, launched in the same year the series Giant Robo, which also became very popular.
+The first TV series of its kind in color, Masked Ninja Red Shadow, is also produced.
 This series provoked a revolution in pyrotechnic effects and CG effect, having a high investment.
-This contributed to the creation of the genre Kyoday Heroes, or Giant Heroes.
+This contributed to the creation of the Kyoday Heroes genre, or Giant Heroes.

-Only in 1970 Eiji Tsuburaya, creator of Ultraman dies.
-Becoming a big loss not only for the tokusatsu genre but also for world cinema.
-However, that same year came up with another big name, the talented artist Shotaro Ichinomori.
-He presented TOEI with his story called Skullman, created and designed by him.
-But the character in the story was very different from the standards of the time, leading the project not to be very well accepted.
-Therefore, after some changes, the first series of a new genus of tokusatsu, Kamen Rider, appeared.
+But in 1970 Eiji Tsuburaya, creator of Ultraman dies.
+Becoming a great loss not only for the tokusatsu genre but also for world cinema.
+However, that same year, another strong name appeared, the talented artist Shotaro Ichinomori.
+He presented to TOEI his story called Skullman, created and designed by him.
+But the character of the story was far from the standards of the time, leading to the project not being very well accepted.
+Therefore, after some changes, the first series of a new genre of tokusatsu, Kamen Rider, appeared.

 The new story created by Shotaro told the adventures of a man, half human, half grasshopper, who fought against an evil organization, mounted on his motorcycle.
-Despite having a simple plot, the series worked very well, having a total of 98 TV episodes, with great audiences.
+Even with a simple plot, the series worked very well, having a total of 98 episodes for TV, with great audiences.

-As early as 1973, another series in the franchise was created, the Kamen Rider V3, repeating the success of the previous series.
-Shotaro, also worked on new series like Jinzou Ningen Kikaider and Akumaizer, two other great classics.
+In 1973, another series of the franchise was created, Kamen Rider V3, repeating the success of the previous series.
+Shotaro, also worked on new series like Jinzou nobody kikaider and Akumaizer, two other great classics.

-It is also worth mentioning the series produced by P-Productions, such as the Magma Taishi of 1966 and its greatest success Spectreman of 1971 that still followed the standards of the genre of giant robots.
-In 1972 the series Kaiketsu Lionmaru appeared, another great success, which yielded two other series created on the same model as the first.
+It is also worth mentioning the series produced by P-Productions, such as Magma Taishi from 1966 and its biggest hit Spectreman from 1971, which still followed the standards of the giant robot genre.
+In 1972, the series Kaiketsu Lionmaru appeared, another great success, which resulted in two other series created in the same model as the first.

-In 1975 TOEI together with Shotaro revolutionized the genre again with the release of Himistsu Sentai Goranger, which told the adventures of five colorful warriors.
-Goranger had 84 episodes and from that series another genre emerged, Sentai.
+In 1975, TOEI and Shotaro revolutionized the genre again with the release of Himistsu Sentai Goranger, which told the adventures of five colorful warriors.
+Goranger had 84 episodes and from that series came another genre, Sentai.

-The next Sentai series appeared in 1978, Battle Fever J. That came out of a TOEI partnership with Marvel Comics.
+The next Sentai series appeared in 1978's Battle Fever J. It grew out of a partnership between TOEI and Marvel Comics.
 In Battle Fever J, there was the first appearance of a giant robot that was used to defeat enemies.
-Such a characteristic became a trademark, and from there, the genre became known as Super Sentai.
+This feature became a trademark, and from there, the genre became known as Super Sentai.

-Another series was produced by the partnership between Toei and Marvel, this was the series of the Japanese Spiderman, called Supaidâ-Man.
-The reception and the performance of the series was not waiting, ending this partnership.
+Another series was produced by the partnership between Toei and Marvel, this was the Japanese Spider-Man series, called Supaidâ-Man.
+The reception and performance of the series was not expected, ending this partnership.

-In the 80’s many other series premiered with Ultraman 80, continuing the Ultraman saga.
-Other super sentals are also produced like the Kamen Rider Super 1 and Tayou Sentai Sulvuncan.
-But again TOEI in 1982 started another Tokusatsu genre: the Metal Hero, having as first series Uchuu Keiji Gyaban.
-Innovations like metallic armor, gigantic spaceships, swords and laser weapons were part of the new features of the metal hero franchise.
+In the 80s, many other series debuted with Ultraman 80, continuing the Ultraman saga.
+Other super sentais are also produced like the Kamen Rider Super 1 and Tayou Sentai Sulvuncan.
+But again TOEI in 1982 starts another Tokusatsu genre: the metal hero, having as first series Uchuu Keiji Gyaban.
+Innovations such as metallic armor, gigantic spaceships, swords and laser weapons were part of the new features of the metal hero franchise.

-The following year, the success of Uchuu Keiji Sharivan emerged and in 1984 it was Uchuu Keiji Shaider’s turn.
-These were very successful among the public at the time.
-Also in 1984, another series of the Kamen Rider franchise called KAMEN RIDER ZX.
-But taking advantage of the fame of Metal Heroes, Shotaro launches Seiun Kamen Machineman and Kyodai Ken Bycrossers.
-In 1986, other super sentai series returned to fame as Dengeki Sentai Changeman and in 1986 the famous Choushinsei Flashman.
+The following year, the hit Uchuu Keiji Sharivan appeared and in 1984 it was the turn of Uchuu Keiji Shaider.
+These were very successful with the public at the time.
+Also in 1984 appeared another series of the Kamen Rider franchise called KAMEN RIDER ZX.
+But taking advantage of the Metal Heroes' fame, Shotaro releases Seiun Kamen Machineman and Kyodai Ken Bycrossers.
+In 1986 other series supersentai returned to fame as Dengeki Sentai Changeman and in 1986 the famous Choushinsei Flashman.

-The Metal Hero genre remained firm with the 1985 debut of our beloved series KYOJO TOKUSOU JUSPION, or Jaspion.
-Despite not reaching the success expected by TOEI, Jaspion became world famous even here in Brazil.
+The Metal Hero genre continued on with the 1985 debut of our beloved series KYOJO TOKUSOU JUSPION, or jaspion.
+Even not reaching the success expected by TOEI, Jaspion became world famous even here in Brazil.
 Another company in 1988 called Toho Company, creates the metal hero series Dennou Keysatsu Cybercops.

-Many other successes and subgenres have emerged over time, not to mention them all.
-Proof of so much popularity, is that until today many new series of the genre being launched and produced.
-More current series like Ultraman Zero, Uchu Sentai Kyuranger, Kamen Rider Ex-Aid, Hurricane Polymar continue the legacy of the tokusatsu.
-It is even noteworthy that the Power Rangers series, well known to us, clearly came from the super sentimental series.
-But this subject matter is for another article.
+Many other hits and sub-genres have emerged over time, it's not possible to name them all.
+Proof of so much popularity, is that until today many new series of the genre being released and produced.
+More current series like Ultraman Zero, Uchu Sentai Kyuranger, Kamen Rider Ex-Aid, Hurricane Polymar continue the legacy of tokusatsu.
+It is even noteworthy that the Power Rangers series, which is very well known to us, clearly came from the super sental series.
+But that topic is for another article.